ShaikhaAlN/IntroToIM/midtermProject/journal.md

 - this is the end page, where there is an image of the cake and a text to let users know that it is the end of the game
 ### An issue i ran into
 - when i started combining the diferent stages into one p5.js sketch file, i was able to figure out how to switch between the stages by using the tint(transparency) vaiable, however this slowed down the game significantly.
 This happened when i combined only 2 of the stages, which means the game would slow down even more if i tried incorporating all 8 stages.
-- so instead, i opted for moving the elements of the stage by 1000 pixels everytime they were finished. to do this, i created variables for each stage such as:
+- so instead, i opted for moving the elements of the stage by 1000 pixels everytime they were finished. to do this, i created variables for each stage such as: <br />
 `let titlePageXandY = 0`
 `let flourStageXandY = 0`
-- and added them to the X and Y coordinates of each image or element in the respective stage in the draw function.
+- and added them to the X and Y coordinates of each image or element in the respective stage in the draw function. <br />
 `image(utensils, 300 + flourStageXandY, 300 + flourStageXandY, 600, 600)`
 `image(avatar, 290 + flourStageXandY, 300 + flourStageXandY, 500, 500)`
 - then, in the mousePressed() function, i specified the coordinates of each 'next' button and made it so that whenever that button was pressed, the coordinates of that stage's elements or images would move by 1000 pixels.